sigurdkampevold/media_mood/index.markdown

   </blockquote>
 </div>

 As you might have guessed, computing subjectivity scores is not a precise science either.
 As _Vader_, _TextBlob_ consider texts as bags of words, meaning that it doesn't capture the entire context.
-Thus, _TextBlob_ links words to their probable subjectivity, and averages over the phrase.
-In addition, the tool looks at _intensity_, determining whether a word affect the next, e.g., adverbs like _very_.
-However, as the library doesn't capture the entire context and averages the subjectivity scores of words over a phrase, we migth discover some weird results.
-For instance, it is probably not reasonable, at least for most of us, that the following quote, receives a subjectivity score of $0.00$, indicating that it is objective:
+Thus, _TextBlob_ gives each word a subjectivity score and averages over the phrase.
+In addition, the tool looks at _intensity_, determining whether a word affects the next, e.g., adverbs like _very_.
+However, as the library doesn't capture the entire context and averages the subjectivity scores of words over a phrase, we might discover weird results.
+For instance, it is probably not reasonable, at least for most of us, that the following quote receives a subjectivity score of $0.00$:

 <div>
   <blockquote>